jundalisay/superb/content/en/social/economics/principles/part-2/chapter-01.md

 > *It explains why people always make an effort to better themselves just as time always moves forward.
 The causal mechanism is the cycling of the Positive and Negative forces

-The instability is a sign of Nature’s inherent dynamism* and manifests as the concept of <b>Absolute Demand</b> in pantrynomics, which does not exist in Economics.
+The instability is a sign of Nature’s inherent dynamism* and manifests as the concept of Absolute Demand of Supereconomics, which does not exist in Economics.

 This demand manifests as the arbitrary motives such as profit, duty, conservation, benevolence, the force of capital, goal-in-life, etc. as part of the personal interest.
 This is different from Economics which enshrines only the profit motive as the selfish interest.

 > *In Medical Superphysics, this dynamism or entropy manifests as the mind jumping to conclusions unless it is restrained by conscience.
 In Supersociology, this manifests as popular opinion turning into mob rule unless it is restrained by the common interest.